-If PERSON 2 has a physical, mental, or emotional health condition that limits activities like bathing, dressing, or daily chores, or if PERSON 2 lives in a medical facility or nursing home, answering "yes" won't increase their health care costs.
+If PERSON 2 has a physical, mental, or emotional health condition that limits activities (like bathing, dressing, or daily chores, etc.), a special health care need, or if PERSON 2 lives in a medical facility or nursing home, answering "yes" won't increase their health care costs.
 If PERSON 2 has a disability or special health care need, they may qualify for free or low-cost coverage.

-If PERSON 2 isn't a U.S. citizen but has eligible immigration status, fill in "yes" and provide their document type and document ID number(s) (see pages 7-9).
+If PERSON 2 isn't a U.S. citizen but has eligible immigration status, fill in "yes" and provide their document type and document ID number(s) (see pages 6-8).
 If PERSON 2 has more than one of these documents, list all of them.
 Item 12 doesn't need to be completed if PERSON 2 isn't applying for health coverage.